Note: This blog is updated every Friday morning

-Scottish Government announce further funding for six organisations supporting people subject to No Recourse to Public Funds (NRPF).
+Scottish Government announce further funding for six organisations supporting people subject to No Recourse to Public Funds.

 Scottish Government announce £1 million funding for digital devices to keep care home residents connected.

-Scottish Government announce updated COVID-19 protection levels and travel regulations.
-Eleven local authorities will move into the highest protection level at 6pm on Friday 20 November.
-Regulations preventing people who live in a Level 3 or Level 4 area from travelling outside their local authority except for an essential purpose will also come into force.
+Scottish Government announce updated COVID-19 protection levels and travel regulations preventing people who live in a Level 3 or Level 4 area from travelling outside their local authority except for an essential purpose.

 Scottish Government publish the Scottish General Election (Coronavirus) Bill.
 The bill allows arrangements to be put in place for the Scottish general election in response to Covid-19.